 "What's missing here is the lifetime of equipment," said Finance Committee member Holly Seiferth.
 "How long do we think this thing will last?"

 Moak said that the saving was not merely financial; it was also about streamlining the work of the Highway Department employees.
+He said that with the way the brush removal currently operates, employees have to make several trips to remove brush from a single site.
+By cutting out the excess work, it would free up the employees for other necessary tasks.

 "They're going back to the same town area four or five times a day to complete the brush work," he said.
 "It's so labor intensive, it's incredible."